ooddle

 Building a Daily Practice

-1. Morning: brief breathing or walking to set the tone.
+1. Morning: brief breathing or walking to set the tone for the nervous system.

 2. Midday: take a real lunch break, away from screens.

-3. Evening: a true transition window between work and home.
+3. Evening: a true transition window between work and home that does not include a phone scroll.

 4. Night: protect a consistent sleep window, even on weekends.